ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot; 1 have found it to be the universal fact,
+1 have found it to be the universal fact,
 without exception, that those scholars, ot both
 sexes and all ages, who have had access to
 newspapers at home when compared with those